Valcaris/NoobDKP/README.md

 DKP/EPGP Addon for &lt;The Noob Guild>

 ## Overview

+### Note: If you download this as a zip, be sure to rename the folder as "NoobDKP" NOT "NoobDKP-main".
+Cloning from git works fine.

 This addon was created to help manage the loot system of &lt;The Noob Guild>.
 I looked at EPGP_Lootmaster, but it wouldn't work for me out of the box and just didn't feel like it did what I wanted to.
 QDKP was closer, but it's more geared for DKP rather than EPGP.
 I tried it in a raid, and it had several issues such as not telling people what their final score was and not letting people with more GP than EP bid.

 ## Whispers and Raid Chat